Supermartingales as Radon-Nikodym densities and related measure extensions: Proofs: F ollmer finitely additive measure

-This powerful result will enable us to approximate the $P$--supermartingale $Z$, step by step, with processes for which it is relatively simple to construct the corresponding finitely additive probability measure.
-Towards this end, we shall rely on the following consequence of the Banach-Alaoglu theorem:
+This powerful result will enable us to approximate the $P$-supermartingale $Z$, step by step, with processes for which it is relatively simple to construct the corresponding finitely additive probability measure.
+Toward this end, we shall rely on the following consequence of the Banach--Alaoglu theorem: